Environmental Law and Management - Volume 32 - Issue 2

 This article summarises the key outcomes from COP26 as contained in the Glasgow Climate Pact and concludes with an assessment of the likely impact of COP26 on business.
 As stressed by various world leaders, the private sector will play a central role in the world’s transition to net zero, which presents both challenges and opportunities.

 Reaching net zero as a legal firm: only action counts

 The author observes that while many businesses may have previously engaged with climate change mitigation in the context of corporate social responsibility, they must now see it as a business-critical issue.
 The case study of a leading law firm demonstrates how climate neutrality may be achieved.

-Law and policies for environmental protection: a comparative analysis
+Law and policies for marine environmental protection: a comparative analysis

 National University of Study and Research in Law, Ranchi, India

 The oceans are some of the most important sites of marine environment in the world, comprising dynamic marine flora and fauna.
 It is not a matter of debate, then, that steps must be taken for the protection of marine environment.
 This article analyses the steps taken in this regard by the international community as a whole and by certain countries that have the capacity to affect the marine environment owing to their large sea coasts.
 The laws and policies have been analysed in a comparative light, finding that some of the most progressive policies have been adopted by the European Union and Australia.
 The article concludes that other nations must adopt more effective policies and that international cooperation needs to be improved.

 Relocating hen harrier chicks to spare grouse for the gun

 Inter-state proceedings, interim measures and protection of the environment